 A lack of resources to attend costly LSAT or GRE preparation classes and to fund expensive admissions applications is a significant factor in hindering application to law school.
 The Sidley Prelaw Scholars Program aims to remove barriers to law school and the legal profession by subsidizing LSAT or GRE preparatory course and law school application expenses of high-performing college students who have difficulty paying the expenses associated with applying to law school.

-Sidley Scholars Summer Seminar (Exact dates to be determined and subject to change.
-The program is generally held in Chicago but may be held virtually based on current circumstances related to COVID-19.)
+Sidley Scholars Summer Seminar (Exact dates to be determined and subject to change.)

 For more information, please email email@example.com.